Mahaan (2022 film): Censorship

 In an interview after the film's release, Karthik Subbaraj stated that some dialogues criticising Mahatma Gandhi's killer Nathuram Godse were censored.
 He stated that the line "Gandhi was killed by someone with maniacal ideological devotion, such as Godse" was asked to be removed and was told that he was free to include anything about Gandhi but not about Godse.

+Potential sequel

+In a recent interview on February 14, 2026, Karthik Subbaraj stated that he has some ideas for a sequel, but no script yet, and filming will not begin until at least 2027 or 2028.